lokalized/lokalized-java/README.md

 ## Direct Download

 If you don't use Maven, you can drop [lokalized-2.1.0.jar](https://repo1.maven.org/maven2/com/lokalized/lokalized/2.1.0/lokalized-2.1.0.jar) directly into your project.
 No other dependencies are required.

-Upgrading an existing application?
-See the [2.1-to-3.0 Java migration guide](https://lokalized.com/upgrading/2.1-to-3.0/).

-## Why Lokalized?

-* **As a developer**, it is unrealistic to embed per-locale translation rules in code for every text string
-* **As a translator**, sufficient context and the power of an expression language are required to provide the best translations possible
-* **As a manager**, it is preferable to have a single translation specification that works on the backend, web frontend, and native mobile apps

-Perhaps most importantly, the Lokalized placeholder system and expression language allow you to support edge cases that are critical to natural-sounding translations - this can be difficult to achieve using traditional solutions.

 ## Getting Started